lanl-aea/waves/docs/tutorial_05_parameter_substitution_waves.rst

    /path/to/waves-eabm-tutorial
    $ cp eabm_package/abaqus/single_element_compression.inp eabm_package/abaqus/single_element_compression.inp.in

-In this tutorial, we will be modifying several scripts from :ref:`tutorial_simulation_waves`, the first of which is ``single_element_compression.inp``.
+In this tutorial, we will be modifying several files from :ref:`tutorial_simulation_waves`, the first of which is ``single_element_compression.inp``.
 We copy this file and all of its contents to a new file with the same basename and the ``.in`` extension for the purposes of *parameter substitution*.
 This change is made so it is easy for the :meth:`waves.builders.copy_substitute` builder to identify which files should be searched for parameters.
-Any files with the ``.in`` extension that are passed to the :meth:`waves.builders.copy_substitute` builder will be parsed for characters matching the parameter definitions using substitution with `Python Template Strings`_.
+Any files with the ``.in`` extension that are passed to the :meth:`waves.builders.copy_substitute` builder will be parsed for characters matching the parameter definitions using substitution with `SCons Substfile`_.
 This is discussed in more detail later in this tutorial.

 6. Use the ``diff`` below to modify your ``single_element_compression.inp.in`` file.